liu044100/SmileTouchID/README.md

 #What can it do for you?

-##### 1. Handle all complicated things about Touch ID & Input Passcode, you just need to write a few simple code to integrate Touch ID & Input Passcode for your app.
+##### 1. Handle all complicated things about Touch ID & Input Passcode, you just need to write a few simple code like below example to integrate Touch ID & Input Passcode for your app.

 ```
 if ([SmileAuthenticator hasPassword]) {